Treatment Purges Plaque From Brain

 The most common kind of neurodegenerative disease is Alzheimer’s disease, but scientists have been unable to reach consensus about the cause of the condition, and despite more than 400 drug trials, nothing has been effective.
 Current treatments can reduce symptoms to some extent but doctors have nothing that can halt or slow progression of the disease.

-Aducanumab is a treatment made up of antibodies, tiny y-shaped proteins that latch on to dangerous substances in the body, acting like flags, showing the immune system what to clear away.
+Aducanumab is a treatment made up of antibodies, tiny y-shaped proteins that show the immune system what to clear away.

 Scientists tested various human immune cells with amyloid in a laboratory until they found one which produced an antibody that broke up the plaques.
 They then cloned it in large numbers for the new therapy, which is given intravenously just once a month.